getgauge/docs.gauge.org/configuration.rst

         gauge_java_home = PATH_TO_JAVA_HOME

         # Use this property if you need to override the build path for the Gauge project.
-        # IntelliJ and Eclipse out directory are usually auto-detected.
+        # IntelliJ Idea and Eclipse out directory are usually auto-detected.
         gauge_custom_build_path = PATH_TO_CUSTOM_BUILDPATH

         # Specify the directory where additional libraries are kept.